TGDivy/TGDivy/README.md

 ## 💬🌞

-> There is a cosmic law which says that every satisfaction must be paid for with a dissatisfaction. ~ G.I.
-Gurdjieff
+> We are always complaining that our days are few, and acting as though there would be no end of them.   ~ Seneca

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )